-Subclonal architecture and impact score

-Furthermore, we also explored the role of impactful variants in cancer evolution by analyzing variants in the context of their associated tumor sub-clone.
-One might hypothesize that high impact mutations achieve greater prevalence in tumor cells if they are advantageous to the tumor, and a lower prevalence if deleterious.
-Interestingly, there is evidence to corroborate this hypothesis.
-We observed that high impact passenger variants in coding regions have greater prevalence among parental subclones (Fig 5a) – an effect driven by high impact nominal passenger SNVs in tumor suppressor and apoptotic genes (Fig 5a).
-In contrast, high impact passenger SNVs in oncogenes appear slightly depleted.
-Similarly, impactful SNVs in DNA repair genes and cell cycle genes are depleted in early subclones (Fig 5a).
-Furthermore, we also observe low heterogeneity in prevalence among higher impact variants compared to lower impact variants.
-This observation is consistent for both coding and non-coding variants (Fig 5c).

 Categorizing nominal passenger variants

-Conceptually, variants can be classified into three categories based on their impact on tumor cell fitness: positively-selected driver variants, neutrally-selected passenger variants, and negatively-selected deleterious passenger variants.
-This broad classification can be further refined by considering ascertainment-bias and the putative molecular impact of different variants (Fig 1).
-Previous power analyses suggest that existing cohort sizes support the identification of strong positively-selected driver variants, but that many weaker drivers, and even some moderately strong driver variants would be missed.
+Through our analysis of the molecular functional impact of nominal passenger variants, we observed multiple manifestations that are suggestive of nominal passenger’s impact on tumor cell fitness.
+Conceptually, variants can be classified into three categories based on their impact on tumor cell fitness: drivers with positive selective effects, passengers with neutral selective effects, and deleterious passengers with negative selective effects.
+This broad classification can be further refined by considering ascertainment-bias and the putative molecular impact of different variants (Fig 6).
+Previous power analyses \cite{24390350} suggest that existing cohort sizes support the identification of strong positively-selected driver variants, but that many weaker drivers, and even some moderately strong driver variants would be missed.
 However, these moderately strong and weak driver variants can also provide potential fitness advantage to tumor cells.
-As for the functional-impact-based-classification: the philosophy of molecular reductionism holds that any positively or negatively selected variants have some functional impact (i.e. effect on gene expression or activity).
+As for the functional-impact-based-classification: any positively or negatively selected variants will have some functional impact (i.e. effect on gene expression or activity).
 The relevance of molecular functional impact is firmly established for driver mutations - positively-selected variants promoting tumor growth.
-However, rapid accumulation of weak and strong deleterious passengers, which undergo negative selection, could adversely affect the fitness of tumor cell.
-Moreover, majority of low impact and some high functional impact variants may alter tumor gene expression or activity in ways that are not ultimately relevant for tumor fitness; hence, these variants will be under neutral selection.
+However, rapid accumulation of weak and strong deleterious passengers, which undergo negative selection, could adversely affect the fitness of tumor cell \cite{23388632}.
+Moreover, a majority of low impact and some high functional impact variants may alter tumor gene expression or activity in ways that are not ultimately relevant for tumor fitness; hence, these variants will undergo neutral evolution.

 Estimating number of weak drivers and deleterious passenger variants

-Consequently, we estimated the frequency of weak drivers and deleterious passengers in various cancer cohorts.
+In the context of this conceptual categorization of variants in cancer, we used the additive effects model to estimate the frequency of weak drivers and deleterious passengers in various cancer cohorts through their combined ability to predict cancerous from matched neutral samples.
 As observed, these variants tend to have small effect sizes and current datasets are underpowered to detect them individually.
-In addition to increasing the sample size, power to detect these variants can be increased by testing for their combined effect.
-We estimate a lower bound on the number of these nominal passengers contributing causally to the cancer phenotype, by determining the smallest subset of SNVs necessary to account for an equivalent proportion of the total variance[[we need to define]] when they are incrementally added to the model according to theirion[[??]] individual effect sizes.
-This approach leads to estimates of at least 225 and 140 weak drivers in LC and SM respectively (an[[do we rank to find which is which??]] average of 1.2 and 10.9 per tumor).[[what happens to real drivers]] [[del as take to seriously]]
+However, we can estimate a lower bound on the number of the nominal passengers with non-neutral effects.
+This can be estimated to be the size of the smallest subset of SNVs needed to reach the same predictive accuracy (measured using σA2) [[we need to define]] as when using all nominal passengers collectively (See Supplemental Note).
+Further, having estimated σA2, we find the maximum a-posteriori prediction[[??]] for the effect of each individual SNV, and use the predicted effect signs to estimate the number of weak drivers and deleterious passengers per tumor across the smallest subset. [[do we rank to find which is which??]]
+A conservative estimate of the number of deleterious passengers removed can be made by comparing the mean estimate in the neutral samples with that in the observed tumors.
+In general, we observe that the number of deleterious passengers removed is predicted to exceed the number of weak drivers across most tumors, with a pan-cancer average of ~18 weak drivers per tumor, and ~60 deleterious passengers removed (Fig. 6B).[[what happens to real drivers]] [[del as take to seriously]] We further analyze the enrichment of functional gene categories within the smallest subset of weak drivers and deleterious passengers, and show it to be enriched in essential genes, and specific gene categories for particular tumors (Supp.
+Fig. X).